percona/pmm/docs/details/dashboards/dashboard-cpu-utilization-details.md

 In addition, sampling of the Max utilization of a single core is shown.

-!!! alert alert-info "Note"

 This metric presents global values: while there may be a lot of unused CPU, a single core may be saturated.
 Look at the Max Core Utilization to see if any core is reaching close to 100%.

 ## Current CPU Threads Utilization